EternalCodeTeam/multification/README.md

 ## About

-Multification makes it simple to create customizable notifications and messages within your plugin.
+Multification makes it simple to create customizable notifications and messages within large plugins that require handling a high volume of messages (while the setup may not be easy, it’s worthwhile for extensive plugins).
 It offers a range of features, including:

 - 💭 Chat messages
 - 📕 Title & Subtitle